-To date, Ms. Silberman has been counsel in almost 40 investment treaty cases, including more than 25 at ICSID (an arbitration arm of the World Bank).
-Across these cases, she has represented not only prominent international corporations, but also approximately 7% of the world's countries—including Chile, Costa Rica, the Czech Republic, the Dominican Republic, Guatemala, Hungary, the Kyrgyz Republic, Panama, Peru, the Philippines, the Slovak Republic, and South Korea.
+To date, Ms. Silberman has been counsel in 40 investment treaty cases, including more than 25 at ICSID (an arbitration arm of the World Bank).
+Across these cases, she has represented not only prominent international corporations, but also approximately 8% of the world's countries—including Chile, Costa Rica, the Czech Republic, the Dominican Republic, Guatemala, Hungary, the Kyrgyz Republic, Panama, Peru, the Philippines, the Slovak Republic, South Korea, and Turkey.
 These cases have involved everything from transportation concessions, telecoms licenses, intellectual property, and bank regulation, to mining, renewable energy, environmental permits, and taxation.

 In 2019, Ms. Silberman was named one of the top five "under 40" international arbitration attorneys worldwide (Law360).
 Her work has also been recognized by Who's Who Legal (Future Leader in International Arbitration, 2017–2021); Latinvex (Latin America's Top 100 Female Attorneys, 2017–2020); The Legal 500 Latin America (Next Generation Partner in International Arbitration) (twice); Super Lawyers (Rising Star in International Law) (six times); and others.

 In addition to her work at the Firm, Ms. Silberman currently serves as the chair of the International Dispute Resolution Committee of the DC Bar.
 She also is an adjunct professor at the Georgetown University Law Center, where she has taught since 2012.
 She frequently speaks at industry conferences, and is a member of the Peer Review Board of the American Review of International Arbitration.